breard-r/acmed/README.md

 make DESTDIR="/path/to/my/package/directory" install
 ```

-Packager tip: If you package ACMEd in a way it does not run as root, you might want to create another package that provides the Polkit rule file located in the `contrib` directory.
+Packager tip: If you package ACMEd in a way it does not run as root, you might want to create another package that provides the Polkit rule file located in the `contrib/polkit` directory.
 This package should depends on both acmed and Polkit.

 ## Frequently Asked Questions